Combating the COVID-19 Infodemic

 Toyyib is the Coordinator of the Editorial Team, CGHI, and writes on the intersections of sustainable development and young people.

-Editorial officer for CGHI, pharmacist and public health professional.
+Israel is the Editorial Officer for CGHI, pharmacist and public health professional.
 Enjoys working on public health topics through a health systems perspective.

 References